Main content

 Transient Study before 64 Credit Hours

-For entering first-year students, a combined 18 credit hours of the following types of credit may be granted (transfer students may transfer a maximum of 62 credit hours.
-See Advanced Placement and Exemption – Information for Incoming Transfer Students).
-Credit hours may count towards the General Education Requirements (GERs), or towards major or minor requirements with departmental approval.
+Credit hours may count towards the General Education Requirements (GERs) where allowed by the AP/IB policy and the rules for the specific GER.
+Credit hours may also count towards major or minor requirements with departmental approval.
 Emory and Oxford Colleges will grant acceleration placement for courses beyond the allowed 18 hours, but no additional credit hours or GER waivers will be given.

-1. AP/IB or other test credits (maximum of 12 credit hours).
-Departments have specified equivalent courses that these test credits replace for the purpose of GERs and major requirements.
+1. AP, IB and other test credits: Students may be granted a maximum of 12 credit hours from these tests.
+Departments have specified equivalent courses that AP and IB credits replace for the purpose of GERs and major requirements.
 Review the AP/IB policy here.
+Other test credits will be reviewed by the relevant academic department to determine the equivalency.

-2. Other college credits earned prior to matriculation that do not count towards the secondary school diploma.
-Newly admitted first year students who wish to receive credit for work taken at another college after acceptance and before enrollment should secure permission/approval from the dean of admission.
-Please review the Office of Undergraduate Admission AP/IB/Other credit policies: http://apply.emory.edu/apply/apib.php
+2. Other college credits earned prior to matriculation: Students may be granted credit for courses from other colleges earned prior to matriculating at Emory so long as these courses do not count towards the high school diploma.
+Newly admitted first year students who wish to receive credit for work taken at another college after acceptance and before enrollment (i.e. in the summer before entering Emory) should secure approval from the Office of Admission.

-3. Transient study credits earned after matriculation through coursework at accredited colleges or universities.
+4. Transient study: Students may earn credit after matriculating at Emory through courses at other accredited colleges or universities according to the policy below.
 Transient study may be earned domestically or internationally.

 Domestic transient study (permission to take work at another institution in the United States and US Territories) is normally granted only for summer enrollment.
 Students who wish to take summer work elsewhere in the United States after their first year, or before a student has earned 64 credit hours, at Emory must secure written permission from the Office for Undergraduate Education before the end of the preceding spring semester and must not be on academic probation after the completion of spring semester.
 In order to earn credit through Domestic Transient Study, students must earn a grade of C or above.
 The course credits, but not the grades, are posted on the official Emory transcript.
 For more information, please go to the DTS website.